neokii/op4/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE

-**DO NOT USE SPAS WITHOUT UNDERSTANDING, YOU ACCEPT ALL LIABILITY.**
+**DO NOT USE SPAS WITHOUT UNDERSTANDING, HOW IT WORKS AND WHAT IT DOES, YOU ACCEPT ALL LIABILITY.**

 **It is open source and inherits MIT license.
 By installing this software you accept all responsibility for anything that might occur while you use it.
 All contributors to this fork are not liable.**  <b>Use at your own risk.</b>